1heykal/100DaysOfCode/README.md

 # 100DaysOfCode
-My Log of 100DaysOfCode challenge.
+The Log of my #100DaysOfCode challenge.